 Column I - *REQUIRED FIELD* SHELF LIFE: Indicate the expiration date of the chemical by month and/or year.
 If the date is not accessible give an estimate of expiration.
 The shelf life of non-stable chemicals can be found on the Chemical Shelf Life page.
 It is very important that hazardous chemicals are disposed of before they become shock sensitive or explosive.

 Column J - *REQUIRED FIELD* HAZARD CLASS: Review the Hazard Class page, label on the container and/or the SDS.
 From the choices listed on the spreadsheet, choose the appropriate hazard class.
 If you cannot determine the correct class.
 Hazard classification provides information concerning adverse reactions of the chemical and proper storage.
-Additional information on the hazardous and chemical waste page.

 Column K - *SUGGESTED FIELD* VENDOR: Indicate the name of the vendor or company that manufactures or sales the chemical listed.